catseye/Robin/doc/Reactor.md

 ==============

 To separate the concerns of computation and interaction, Robin provides a construct called a _reactor_.
-While normal S-expression evaluation accomplishes side-effect-free computation, reactors permit the construction of so-called "reactive" programs, which are driven by events and may interact with a user, a remote server on a network, or other source of events.
-Reactors may be similar to event handlers in Javascript, or to processes in Erlang.
+While evaluation of a Robin expression accomplishes side-effect-free computation, reactors permit the construction of so-called "reactive" programs, which are driven by events and may interact with a user, a remote server on a network, or other source of events.
+Reactors are similar to event handlers in Javascript, or to processes in Erlang.

 In Robin 0.3, a reactor is installed by a top-level form with the syntax